Byzantine-Works/Simple-Eos-Api/README.md

 ![Alt text](/images/byzapi.png?raw=true "Byzantine API Gateway")

 # API cheat sheet
-- ** The apikey used is for tests only.
-If you require a key for industrial-grade calls/low latency please reach out to us with a few bytes on intended purpose. hello@byzanti.ne
+*** The apikey used to illustrate the methods is for test purpose only.
+If you require a key for industrial-grade calls/low latency please reach out to us with a few bytes on intended purpose at hello@byzanti.ne

 ```sh
 // Base API Operations